Melodie Zarzeczny, Board Chair

-Jackie is the Board’s Treasurer.
+Jackie is the Board’s Treasurer and a member of the Executive Committee.
 She and her family are long time residents of Bowmanville.

 Debbie has worked for more than 35 years in the media advertising industry on major accounts such as Home Hardware Stores, McDonald’s (Manitoba), Tourism Toronto and Imperial Oil/ESSO.
 She was also the Advertising & Sales Manager for a large Ontario tourist attraction and a major Canadian record company.

 Prior to joining the Durham Hospice Board, Debbie was a Board Member for the Alzheimer Society of Durham Region, Big Sisters of Ajax-Pickering and spent 20+ years as a volunteer guider and Commissioner for Girl Guides of Canada.

 Debbie has been a Board Member of Durham Hospice for many years and helped facilitate the merger with VON Canada and the building of Durham Region Hospice’s Clarington residence.
 She is Chair of the Governance Committee, member of the Executive Committee and Board Secretary.

 Kirk is the President of Algoma Orchards Limited, where he has been growing apples for over 40 years.
 Kirk has been a past President of Bowmanville Lions Club, past Director of Ontario Apple Growers Association and helped raise money for Durham College and the Garnet B. Rickard Recreation Complex.